JoyMitra/apps-4-vet-med/bse-a4vm-userdoc/README.md

 <h3 id="SexInfo">Sex & Mating Information</h3>
-You can come to this screen from the Bull Exams screen.
-Each field will have a hint associated with it to suggest the type of information this field accepts.
-Click on the save button before you navigate from the screen.
-If you try to enter invalid information the app will warn you by highlighting the field in red.
+In this screen, each field is associated with a hint that suggests the type of information accepted by the field.
+Remember to click the _Save_ button before you navigate away from the screen.
+If you enter invalid information, the app will notify you by highlighting corresponding fields in red.

 <table>
  <tr>